Decorative Or Plain? | A Skirting Board Comparison

 Choosing a plain skirting board can also be beneficial if you're going to be painting them yourself.
 Just like cleaning, it can be difficult to get in between the intricate detailing of decorative designs.

 Bare this in mind if you're glossing too - because gloss tends to yellow, you can end up painting more often!
-We've written about the types of paint you can use on skirting boards here.
+Check out our post all about the types of paint you can use on skirting boards.

 Is Your Decor Minimalist Or Maximalist?

-Again, most homes will fall into either of these categories and both are the opposite of on another.
+Again, most homes will fall into either of these categories and both are the opposite of one another.

-Minimalist homes tend have a clean, bright and airy look to them.
-Visually, they can look emptier as they feature more spacious styling and neutral colour pallettes.
+Minimalist homes tend to have a clean, bright and airy look to them.
+Visually, they can look emptier as they feature more spacious styling and neutral colour palettes.